38th Annual Stanford Invitational

 I never debated this format, though I understand it, and I tend to judge it from a somewhat policy perspective.
 I'm cool with both traditional and progressive formats--do what you do best/enjoy most and I'll vote off the flow.
 What bugs me most is the introduction of some kind of framing lens at the beginning of the round (like value/value criteria or another kind of framework) that isn't extended or used throughout the rest of the debate.

-Put me on the email chain: sandwiches95@gmail.com (yes I know).
+Put me on the email chain: bobby.phillips.debate@gmail.com

 Coach and former debater at Wichita State.
-I debated at Kapaun Mt.
-Carmel (2018) in high school.

 They/Them

-This is both a research and a communicative activity.
+This is both a research and a communication activity.
 I will reward well executed rhetoric and good research.
 I will probably read most cards over the course of the debate but will likely care about specific pieces of evidence only as much as I am instructed to by you all.
 Judge instruction above everything else.

 Fine judge for silly impact turns.
 I am not asking for you to read bad arguments, but I am expecting you to be able to answer bad arguments.